 Men inside a tobacco shed with laths full of tobacco leaves ready to hang in the upper reaches, c.1900-1920.
 Windsor Historical Society collections 1954.2.8.70.
 Photo by William S. Leek.

 In the nineteenth century, Connecticut was one of the few places where broadleaf tobacco was grown, and in 1875 Havana Seed was introduced and used for cigar wrappers.
 Soon leaves from Sumatra, in Indonesia, took over the wrapper market.
 Connecticut farmers responded by recreating the Indonesian climate with shade tents that simulated the humidity and overcast conditions of Sumatra.
 The tops of the tents protect the plants from the scorching sun and the sides keep the humidity high inside.
-The first place shade tobacco was grown was on River Road in Poquonock, in 1901.
+The first place shade tobacco was grown was on River Street in Poquonock, in 1900.
 Connecticut shade grown wrappers are the finest in the world.
 Because the leaves are used for the outside of the cigar, they must be perfect, with no blemishes or holes.

 Shade tobacco growing operations on Huntington Brothers Tobacco farm near Day Hill Road in Windsor.
 Men are dragging wicker baskets of leaves, loading them onto a mule drawn wagon, c.1920.
 WHS collections 1987.13.1.